 The Quality of Our Foods

-There’s a reason our quality of life has decreased and our health care costs continue to climb.
+There’s a reason our quality of life has decreased and our healthcare costs continue to climb.
 When it comes to eating ancestrally, the quality of your food is extremely important.
-Access to fresh produce, quality proteins and health-supporting fats and oils are key.
+Access to fresh produce, quality proteins, and health-supporting fats and oils is key.
 In an effort to bring your body into a healthier state, banish the industrial food complex from your pantries.

 It’s been shown over and over again how addictive these substances are, and how many processed foods trigger cravings, and reduce satiation, leaving you hungry and unsatisfied.
-If you wanted to make any significant change in your diet, it’s best to start with nixing the processed junk food and going back to the basics.
+If you wanted to make any significant change in your diet, it’s best to start by mixing the processed junk food and going back to the basics.
 Natural foods will never steer you wrong!

 Making Time for Nourishment

-Eating Ancestrally isn’t only about food, it’s also a state of mind.
-Our ancestors weren’t eating in the car on the run, or indulging in drive-thru.
+Eating Ancestrally isn’t only about food, it’s also about a state of mind.
+Our ancestors weren’t eating in the car on the run, or indulging in a drive-thru.
 A meal was an occasion.
 You sat at the table.
 You came in from the world and made time for the sacred aspect of true nourishment.
 And you shared this event with others!

 Experiment with no media at the dinner table.
-Turn off your TV and the cell phones.
+Turn off your TV and cell phones.
 Relax.
 Take the time to breathe.
 Eat with awareness.
 Be willing to be present and mindful in the experience of dining.
 Slowing down has tremendous benefits.
 Make sure to make time for pleasure, relaxation, and some time to cultivate a sense of purpose in your life.
 Don’t forget to include those other unexpected superfoods!